HackerYou/HYFallBootcamp2014/4-Wordpress/Week 8/Day 3/custom_taxonomies.md

 * **Language** (e.g. English, French, etc.)
 * **Subject** (e.g. Arts, Business, Education, Health & Fitness, etc.)

-Or, say you made a custom post type called **Recipes**.
-You could create a bunch of relevant taxonomies, including:
+Or, say you made a custom post type called **Movie reviews**.
+You could create a taxonomy for **genre**, **actors**, or whatever you find useful to categorize this post type.

-* **Cuisine** (e.g. Italian, Indian, Chinese, etc.)
-* **Recipe type** (e.g. appetizer, dessert, main)
-* **Dietary restrictions** (e.g. gluten free, vegan)

-The possibilities are really endless.
+The possibilities are really endless!
 Using custom taxonomies along with custom post types are what let you take WordPress from being a simple CMS made up of posts and pages to a really powerful, custom CMS that you make into whatever you want it to be.

 ##The two different types of taxonomies